facette/buildenv/README.md

 Initialize the various Docker images using:

-    make images
+    make

-To build **all the distribution** files, execute:
+To generate all the distribution files, go back to Facette source directory and execute:

-    make release

-To build a specific distribution/architecture, use any of the following
-commands:

-    make binary-stretch-armel
-    make debian-stretch-amd64
+    ./misc/scripts/release.sh

+Distribution files will then be available in the `dist/` directory.